CromwellCMS/Cromwell/website/docs/development/theme-development.md

 ### Publish

 Any Theme or Plugin is an NPM package.
 That's how Cromwell CMS recognizes and manages them.
-If you want to share your Theme you need to publish it as NPM package.
+If you want to share your Theme/Plugin you need to publish it as NPM package.

-First configure info that will be displayed in Admin panel about your Theme.
+First configure info that will be displayed in Admin panel.
 Open `package.json` > `cromwell` property > modify fields: `title`, `image`, `excerpt`, `description`, `author`.
 [More about `package.json` config](/docs/development/module-config#package-json)

 Check that all needed directories are included in your npm package.
-They should be set in your package.json:
+They should be set as "files" in your package.json:
 ```json
 "files": [
   "build",